 But it was the only book in the series I hadn’t read, and I hate leaving things unfinished like that, so I took the plunge and bought the book, thinking that if I started it and hated it, I could just stop reading it.

 The thing was, once I started reading it, I couldn’t stop.
 That story blew me away.

 Here was an amazingly alpha male, submitting to a woman he found attractive and ultimately fell in love with.
 He was every bit the hero, yet he was at his strongest when he was with her.
 There was nothing remotely weak about him.
 I loved – and still love – that book so much, I re-read it time and again.
 Writing this post makes me want to read it again now.

-But from that book, I learned that a submissive main male character who is the submissive in the relationship isn’t diminished as a hero.
+But from that book, I learned that a main male character who is the submissive in the relationship isn’t diminished as a hero.
 Simon Northwood isn’t a nerdy wimp.
 He’s strong enough to lead a major (if fictional) company, and strong enough to submit to the woman he’s been searching for since he first became aware of his own needs.
 He finds her in Ros, but their relationship is professional, and Ros takes her job very seriously.

 If you want to read how Simon wins her over… you can find out in Passion’s Last Promise.